abinit/abinit/doc/mkdocs-tutorials/rf2.md

 It will last only a few seconds.

 The file trf2_4.out contains the list of interatomic force constants, as well as some analysis.

-Edit this file.
+{% dialog tests/tutorespfn/Refs/trf2_4.out %}

-Try to find the following paragraph:
+Open this file and find the following paragraph:

      Analysis of interatomic force constants